department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 ##### By mail

 Apply by mail using VA Form 21P-530 (Application for Burial Benefits).
-[Download VA Form 21P-530](http://www.vba.va.gov/pubs/forms/VBA-21P-530-ARE.pdf) and mail the application form and other paperwork to your local regional benefits office.
+[Download VA Form 21P-530](http://www.vba.va.gov/pubs/forms/VBA-21P-530-ARE.pdf).

+Mail the application and other paperwork to your local regional benefits office.
 [Find your local regional benefits office](/facilities).

 If you have questions, call <a href="tel:+18008271000">800-827-1000</a> (our TDD number for the hearing-impaired is 711) or call your regional benefits office.